Exploratory design for a food delivery mobile app using a variety of artificial intelligence tools.

 Final Designs

-After a few more minor tweaks, I finalized my high-fidelity prototype as seen below:
+After a few more minor tweaks, I finalized my high-fidelity prototype: